Home | Study Links | Rhymes |

 prime and non-prime numbers

-Non-prime numbers are blue and green, and prime numbers are orange.
+non-prime numbers.
+(Non-prime numbers blue and green, and prime numbers colored orange)

 twin prime sets

-The spacings between the twin prime sets such as 11/13 and 17/19, consist of multiples of 3.
+The lines between the twin prime sets, such as 11/13 and 17/19, show that all of the sections

 intervals of 6

-When lining up the sections horizontally, a zigzag pattern forming a frequency wave and consisting
+When lining up the segments of 6 horizontally, I noticed a zigzag pattern like frequency wave,

 3-frequency